Budgeting for Teens ESL Finance Lesson Plan [Free PDF]

 Provide students with sample monthly budgets from different sources (e.g., student working part-time, single parent, etc.).
 In pairs or small groups, students analyze the budgets, identify areas for potential savings or financial challenges, and write short summaries of their findings.
 This activity enhances reading comprehension, critical thinking, and writing skills while reinforcing budgeting vocabulary.

-See also Lord of the Flies ESL Lesson Plan [Free PDF]
+See also My Side of the Mountain ESL Lesson Plan [Free PDF]

 Listening: Financial Podcast Discussion